5 ways to create mistake-based learning environments

 How to navigate the UI of a new product.

-Resolving errors on machines, such as card payment terminals or mobile phones.
+How to resolve errors on machines, such as card payment terminals or mobile phones.

-Learning how to code.
+How to code.

-Sandboxes provide an isolated, secure copy of a website or programme, so any tasks performed using it have no effect on the original.
-Data can be copied over from the main site or platform, and, if the data is sensitive or personal, can be anonymized.
+Sandboxes provide an isolated, secure copy of a website or program, so any tasks performed using it have no effect on the original.
+Data can be copied over from the main site or platform, and, if the data is sensitive or personal, it can be anonymized.
 Sandboxes are typically used to test new pieces of software, but they are being used more and more within Learning and Development.
 They allow learners to engage with a wider variety of functions than a simulation, and are typically used without scaffolding.